andipollok/Fontastic/README.md

 Fontastic
 =========

-A Processing library to create TrueType font files
+A Processing library to create font files

 By Andreas Koller